hmakelin/gisnav/docs/vitepress/docs/install-from-debian-package.md

 Enable the `gisnav.service` that was installed with the Debian package to automatically start on system startup.

-::: warning Warning: Resource constrained systems Assuming you are installing this on a resource constrained companion computer, enabling the `gisnav.service` will significantly slow down your system on startup.
+::: warning Warning: Resource constrained systems Assuming you are installing this on a resource constrained companion computer, enabling the `gisnav.service` on startup will slow down your system.

 :::